Wageningen: Education and research

 In 1918 the town acquired its first institution of higher education, the Landbouwhogeschool Nederland (Netherlands Agricultural College), which was based on the previous agricultural college founded in 1876, and which later became Wageningen University.
 This initiated the development from a small historical town into a modern technological community, a process which still continues today.

 Wageningen University and Research Centre (WUR), including associated institutes, now employs about 7400 people.

 Today, Wageningen is also the central city in Food Valley, the Dutch food & nutrition cluster concentrated around WUR, and comprising many institutes, companies and facilities in the food & nutrition field.
 Food Valley is regarded as the largest food & nutrition Research & Development cluster in the world.
 One such firm, Keygene, a plant research company in Wageningen, developed AFLP in the early 1990s and collaborated with Beijing Genomics Institute to sequence the entire genome of Brassica napus.

 Sports teams

-The city had its own professional football (soccer) club, FC Wageningen, which won the KNVB-beker (KNVB Cup) twice.
+The city had its own professional football (soccer) club, FC Wageningen, which won the KNVB Cup twice.
 The club went bankrupt in 1992 and played its last match in May 1992 against NAC Breda.

 The city is also home to the largest Korfball club in the country, KV Wageningen.